 SnapshotGenerator class to add SpatialOS entities to a snapshot.

 Generate the snapshot

-To generate the snapshot, in the Unity Editor menu: SpatialOS > Generate snapshot to open the snapshot generator window, then click
+To generate the snapshot, in your Unity Editor menu: SpatialOS > Generate snapshot to open the snapshot generator window, then select

 Generate snapshot there.